SakoDroid/telego/README.md

 	DropPendingUpdates bool
 }
 ```
 This struct is located in the `configs` package.
-To use webhook, first you need to create a `WebHooConfigs` and populate it's fields.
+To use webhook, first you need to create a `WebHooKConfigs` and populate it's fields.
 Then populate `WebHookConfigs` field of the `BotConfigs` with it.
 Thats all!
-We recommend using port *8443* for webhook, using 80 or 443 needs root permession which means your bot will have root permissions which is not safe.
+We recommend using port *8443* for webhook, using 80 or 443 needs root permission which means your bot will have root permissions which is not safe.
 You can see an example code below :

 **Note :** *UpdateConfigs* is no longer needed if you're using webhook.
 So leave this field empty.